BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 }
 ```

-If you're having trouble deciding which one, I recommend starting with blocks and you can always transition to text-based in the middle of the project.
+If you're having trouble deciding which one, we recommend starting with blocks.
+You can always transition to text-based code in the middle of the project if you choose to do so.

 #### Set Your Coding Style

-Once, you've decided on your coding style, you need to make sure to set it on the learning portal so that you are able to view the correct content.
+Once you've decided on your coding style, you need to make sure to set it on the learning portal so that you are able to view the correct content.

 ##### 1. Click on the gear icon on the top right